VERY CAREFUL NOT TO OBSERVE SUN DIRECTLY!

 Instruments can explode!!!
 Cease viewing before Sun actually rises if you're using binoculars or telescope!!!

 Shadow silhouette of Curiosity Rover vehicle just after landing on target in Gale Crater on Mars late Sunday evening PDEarthT, Sunday, August 5th, 2012.
 Major kudos to the NASA/JPL Curiosity Flight Team!
 Now the real work begins to explore the planet for habitability and possible current life!

-PLANET and SKY INFORMATION: (updated December 5th, 2013)
+PLANET and SKY INFORMATION: (updated February 7th, 2014)

-Mars rises in east around 100 AM.
+Mars rises in east around midnight.

-The constellations of Winter dominate the later evening sky: Auriga, Taurus, Gemini, Orion, and Canis Major with brilliant star Sirius, and Canis Minor.
+The constellations of Winter dominate the early evening sky: Auriga, Taurus, Gemini, Orion, and Canis Major with brilliant star Sirius, and Canis Minor.
 You can trace the Winter Circle of bright stars: Capella (Auriga), Aldebaran (Taurus), Sirius (Canis Major), Rigel and Betelgeuse (Orion), Procyon (Canis Minor), and Pollux and Castor (Gemini), as we view outward into the Perseus spiral arm of our Galaxy as we sit in the Orion Spur of that arm.
 The relative proximity of those stars (even though light years away), along with most of them being Giant class stars, makes them appear bright.